apache/couchdb/src/docs/src/api/database/find.rst

 ===============

-Partial indexes allow documents to be filtered at indexing time, potentially offering significant performance improvements for query selectors that don't map cleanly to a range query on an index.
+Partial indexes allow documents to be filtered at indexing time, potentially offering significant performance improvements for query selectors that do not map cleanly to a range query on an index.

 Let's look at an example query: